Ignite your passion for exploring visual ideas and brand communication from real-world problems to commercial briefs, across digital and print.

 BA (Hons) Graphic Communication degree portfolio guidance

-Your development portfolio should be relevant to this course, but you can include a wide range of work that shows your creativity, technical competence and understanding of innovative communication.
+Your portfolio should be relevant to this course, but you can include a wide range of work that shows your creativity, technical competence and understanding of innovative communication.

 You may wish to include some of the following: